klever-app/klever-cash/README.md

 ## Klever Blockchain - Digital Assets

+A cryptocurrency for the next century.
+A new blockchain home for all kinds of digital assets.

-Klever Chain builds on top of Tendermint Byzantine Fault Tolerant (BFT) consensus and the Cosmos SDK.
+#### Klever Chain builds on top of Tendermint Byzantine Fault Tolerant (BFT) consensus and the Cosmos SDK.

 ## Building the `klever-node` application